Skip to content

 I am a maker!

-Since early childhood I have been driven to make art and to create functional and non functional objects.
-For me it doesn’t really matter what materials I use as I love them all; from a pencil, paint, wood to plants in my garden – each material is a vehicle to create something.
+Since early childhood I have been driven to make art and create functional and none functional objects.
+For me it doesn’t really matter what materials I use I love them all; from pencil, paint, wood to plants in my garden each material is a vehicle to create.

-When I am painting or engaged in the process of making my focus is on that moment in time, the rhythm of making marks, the magic of seeing a relationship for the first time and all of the energy one can muster in the moment of seeing and discovery.
-The smell, the tactile sensation of the materials, and the dance of creation – these are the things that make me make art.
+When I am painting or engaged in the process of making, my focus is that moment in time, the rhythm of making marks and the magic of seeing and discovery.

 BIO